Maxim-Mazurok/google-api-typings-generator/gapi.client.admin-directory_v1/readme.md

 await gapi.client.admin.channels.stop({});

 /*
-Use [BatchChangeChromeOsDeviceStatus](/admin-sdk/directory/reference/rest/v1/customer.devices.chromeos/batchChangeStatus) instead.
+DEPRECATED: Use BatchChangeChromeOsDeviceStatus instead.
 Takes an action that affects a Chrome OS Device.
 This includes deprovisioning, disabling, and re-enabling devices. *Warning:* * Deprovisioning a device will stop device policy syncing and remove device-level printers.
 After a device is deprovisioned, it must be wiped before it can be re-enrolled. * Lost or stolen devices should use the disable action. * Re-enabling a disabled device will consume a device license.
 If you do not have sufficient licenses available when completing the re-enable action, you will receive an error.
 For more information about deprovisioning and disabling devices, visit the [help center](https://support.google.com/chrome/a/answer/3523633).
 */
 await gapi.client.directory.chromeosdevices.action({
   customerId: 'customerId',